Developer Guide

 - Prerequisites: Find inventory item(s) using the

-command.
+findicommand.
 First inventory item in the displayed inventory list is not involved in any uncompleted orders.
 Second inventory item in the displayed inventory list is involved in uncompleted order(s).
-For example, with the sample data loaded in TrackO, the commandfindi Chair Mattress
+For example, with the sample data loaded in TrackO, the commandfindi Chair Mattresswill find and display only the items with the nameChairandMattressin the inventory list, where first itemChairis not involved in any uncompleted orders, whereas second itemMattressis involved. - Test case:

 editi 1 i/Red Chair q/20 sp/10 cp/2

 Expected: First inventory item is edited.
-Name, quantity, sell price and cost price is updated toRed Chair
+Name, quantity, sell price and cost price is updated toRed Chair,20,$10.00,$2.00respectively. - Test case:

 editi 2 i/Test Item Name